mj-xmr/SolOptXMR/docs/automation.md

 ./util/build-xmrig.sh   # Build the mining software
 ```

-On the controlling computer, repeat the above steps, but instead of compiling `xmrig`, compile `p2pool` instead:
+On the *Controlling Computer*, repeat the above steps, but instead of compiling `xmrig`, compile `p2pool` instead:

 ```bash
 ./util/build-p2pool.sh  # Build the pool software
 ```

-If you'd like to run your own node, there's a relevant script for that too, meant to be ran from within the *Node computer*:
+If you'd like to run your own node, there's a relevant script for that too, meant to be ran from within the *Node Computer*:

 ```bash
 ./util/build-monero.sh  # Build the monero daemon
 ```

+In such case, it will be expected, that you run your `p2pool` from the *Node Computer*, rather than from the *Controlling Computer*, so you have to compile the pool here instead.

 ### Optional optimizations of XMRig